 Everglades National Park

 One project that Marjory supported in print and by serving on the committee was the creation of Everglades National Park.
 Mr. Ernest F. Coe was the moving force behind this idea.
 David Fairchild, John Oliver LaGorce of National Geographic magazine and other notables served on this committee.
 She visited the Everglades often.
-In the Ten Thousand islands at the edge of the Everglades, she saw “”great flocks of birds, amazing flights of 30,000 to 40,000 in one swoop…” In 1934 the park was designated by Congress.
+In the Ten Thousand islands at the edge of the Everglades, she saw “great flocks of birds, amazing flights of 30,000 to 40,000 in one swoop…” In 1934 the park was designated by Congress.
 It took another 13 years to acquire land and secure funding.
 The park officially opened in 1947.

 The Everglades: River of Grass

 One of Marjory’s long-time friends, Hervey Allen, dropped by her house to see her.
 He was the editor, for Rinehart and Company, of its Rivers of America series.
 He asked Marjory to write a book about the Miami River.
 She asked him if she could write about the Everglades as being connected to the Miami River.
 He agreed.
 Thus began Marjory’s research into the Everglades ecosystem.
 The book took five years.
 It was published the same year Everglades National Park was dedicated, 1947.
-The Everglades: River of Grass has become the definitive description of the natural treasure she fought so hard to protect.
+The Everglades: River of Grass remains an illuminating description of the natural treasure she fought so hard to protect.
 After several reprints, the revised edition was published in 1987, to draw attention to the continuing threats — unresolved — to “her river.”